 All medicines will be stored safely in student services unless otherwise the medicine is an emergency drug.
+The pupils will be informed about where their medicines are at all times and will be able to access them immediately.

 All adults who have completed training in medicines management will have access to locked cabinets/fridges and can administer medicines to students.